 XIV.
 Coordinator Support and Recognition

-Since 1998, continued development of resources that support, educate, inspire, and provide coordinators with opportunities to be more widely recognized for their role in surgical education have been a CCSE top priority.
+Since 1998, development of resources that support, educate, and inspire coordinators with opportunities to be more widely recognized for their role in surgical education has been a CCSE top priority.

 A. ASE Clerkship Coordinator Recognition Award